- Strategic Framework

 • EI 6, Cherishing heritage: an updated document on quality principles and guidelines for cultural heritage interventions in Europe, jointly produced with ICOMOS, is to ensure that decisions on any major changes in the historical environment are based on proper assessment of its values.

-• EI 7, Heritage at risk: the first EU mapping of risk management efforts in Europe allows Member States to share experience on the most effective ways to protect cultural heritage from natural and man-made disasters, thus paving the way for improved cooperation in the future.
+• EI 7, Heritage at risk: the first EU mapping of risk management efforts in Europe allows EU Member States to share experience on the most effective ways to protect cultural heritage from natural and man-made disasters, thus paving the way for improved cooperation in the future.